LinsongGuo/aspen/README.md

 ## Aspen Experiments

-This repository (along with its multiple submodules) contains instructions and scripts for the experiments presented in the paper.
-The scripts are located in `experiments/scripts`.
-Within this directory, each subfolder corresponds to a figure from the paper and includes the scripts along with a README explaining how to use them.
+This repository (along with its multiple submodules) contains instructions and scripts for running the experiments presented in the paper.
+The scripts are located in the directory `experiments/scripts`.
+Within the directory, each subfolder corresponds to a figure from the paper and includes the scripts along with a README explaining how to use them.
 For example, `experiments/scripts/fig5` contains the scripts for the Figure 5 experiment, along with a README.

 ### Benchmarking Study